20 Tips for giving feedback at work (best practices)

 7. Don't forget the positive

-One of the most common mistakes we make when we think of feedback is thinking it’s exclusively negative.
-It’s equally important to share what the person is doing well.
-That way, they have a specific idea of what they can do to improve—as well as an understanding of what they should continue doing because it’s working well.
+One of the most common mistakes we make when we think of feedback is treating it as exclusively negative.
+It's equally important to share what the person is doing well, which can reinforce team morale.
+That way, they have a specific idea of what to improve and what to continue doing.

-To transform the example above, try simply saying, “I noticed you CC’d our external contractors on the email yesterday.
-I’d prefer it if you check with me before emailing them, because that was intended to be internal team information only.”
+• Direct approach: "I noticed you CC'd our external contractors yesterday.
+Please check with me before emailing them, as that was internal information."

 9. Be aware of your nonverbal communication